matrix-org/synapse/docs/modules/account_data_callbacks.md

 ## Example

-The example below is a module that implements the `on_account_data_change` callback, and sends an event to an audit room when a user changes their account data.
+The example below is a module that implements the `on_account_data_updated` callback, and sends an event to an audit room when a user changes their account data.

 ```python